umbraco/Umbraco.AuthorizedServices/README.md

 Responsible for creating a dictionary of parameters provided in the request to retrieve an access token from an authorization code.
 Implemented by `AuthorizationParametersBuilder`.

+#### IAuthorizationPayloadBuilder

+Responsible for generating the authorization payload used between the authorization and access token requests.
+Implemented by `AuthorizationPayloadBuilder`.

 #### IAuthorizationRequestSender

 Responsible for sending the request to retrieve access tokens.
 Implemented by `AuthorizationRequestSender`, which depends on `IAuthorizationClientFactory`.